metaGmetapop/metapop/README.md

 However, MetaPop has been packaged with conda - to install it, all you must do as a user is install anaconda or miniconda (<https://docs.anaconda.com/anaconda/install/>) on your unix system, and then download the metapop conda package.
 This will include and install all of the needed software and libraries for you.

-`conda install -c bioconda metapop`
+`conda install -c bioconda bcftools samtools prodigal pysam bioconductor-rsamtools bioconductor-biostrings conda install -c conda-forge r-base conda install -c r r-data.table r-ggplot2 r-rcolorbrewer conda install -c conda-forge r-doparallel r-cowplot r-bit64 r-gggenes r-stringr r-vegan r-compositions r-pheatmap conda install -c kgerhardt metapop`

 Usage
 ---------------